sul-dlss-deprecated/taco-truck/TACO-Truck.md

 ![Current State Overview Diagram](https://docs.google.com/drawings/d/e/2PACX-1vS0eWlm7_ETunGzpkX0-_2VnZL1N7NpqfmFivPaUbWWfwfi5TXZeKDEMGxIEDT-XCTq9ylutKlb34Ks/pub?w=960&h=720)

 **Ingest**
-The most important ingest components are:
+This is how content gets into  most important ingest components are:
 * [Hydrus](https://github.com/sul-dlss/hydrus) is our primary self-deposit app, used for institutional repository, cultural heritage, free online resource cataloging, and other ingest.
 It is 6 years old, and started with hydra-head 4.0.0, so is an early Hydra application.
 * [ETDs](https://github.com/sul-dlss/hydra_etd) (fyi, private repository) is, loosely, a self-deposit application primarily for managing approval and submission of ETDs to the registrar and SDR concurrently.
 It is nearly 10 years old, and is considered a "proto-hydra" application in that the structure of this codebase influenced early Hydra work.
 * [Pre-Assembly](https://github.com/sul-dlss/pre-assembly) is a set of Ruby scripts used heavily by the DLSS Accessioning team to do bulk ingest and curated deposit.
 It is 6 years old and interacts heavily with our "workflows and robots framework", a combination of a resource state machine and declarative-workflow-driven asynchronous processing framework.
 The majority of our materials - from our various digitization labs or other sources - enters SDR through Pre-Assembly.
 * [WAS-Registrar](https://github.com/sul-dlss/was-registrar) is a Rails application for ingesting archived websites.
 It is relatively new, being 4 years old, and is one step in mostly manual process for loading web archiving assets into SDR.
-* [Argo](https://github.com/sul-dlss/argo) is a special mention here, as it is primarily an administration dashboard for resources in SDR.
-Through some additional codebases, it allows bulk editing of metadata through CSV upload, along with review of the status of resources going through SDR - including a huge index behind a Blacklight interface for administrative search and discovery, and a redis-driven dashboard showing the status of resources going through our state machine and asynchronous processing.
-It is a bit over 7 years old and sits at the heart of a lot of the administrative users needs for this system.
+* [Argo](https://github.com/sul-dlss/argo) is a special mention here, as it is primarily an administration dashboard for resources in SDR (see more below).
+Through some additional codebases, it allows bulk editing of metadata through CSV upload.

 Many of these ingest points connect to Fedora 3 through ActiveFedora, Dor-Services(-App) and connect to Dor-Workflow-Service for processing (discussed below).